 In July, 2020 Bob became the April and Jay Graham Fellow of the George W. Bush Institute.
 In this endowed role he serves as a key member of the Bush Institute’s Military Service Initiative team, advocating for post-9/11 Veterans and building awareness for the issues that affect their successful transitions to civilian life including employment, education, and health and wellbeing.
 In September, 2020 Bob was appointed to the Biden Transition Advisory Board, to ensure a smooth administration transition if Vice President Biden is elected.

 Bob McDonald graduated from the United States Military Academy at West Point in the top 2 percent of the Class of 1975.
 He served as the Brigade Adjutant for the Corps of Cadets and was recognized by The Royal Society for the Encouragement of Arts, Manufacturing, and Commerce as the most distinguished graduate in academics, leadership, and physical education.
 In 1978, Bob earned his MBA from the University of Utah.
 An Army Veteran, Bob served with the 82nd Airborne Division.
 He completed Jungle, Arctic, and Desert Warfare training.
 And he earned the Ranger tab, the Expert Infantryman Badge, and Senior Parachutist wings.
 Upon leaving military service, then-Captain McDonald was awarded the Meritorious Service Medal.

 |Member||Putin’s Foreign Investment Advisory Committee|

-Bob and his wife are the parents of two grown children and the proud grandparents of three grandsons and two granddaughters.
+Bob McDonald and his wife are the parents of two grown children and the proud grandparents of three grandsons and three granddaughters.

 He is a partial owner of the effort to bring a Major League Soccer franchise to the City of Cincinnati.